TheDAALab/binlearn/docs/source/api/base.rst

 Overview
 --------

-The Binning Framework uses a hierarchical class structure to provide consistent interfaces and shared functionality across all binning methods.
+The binlearn library uses a hierarchical class structure to provide consistent interfaces and shared functionality across all binning methods.
 Understanding these base classes is essential for:

 * Using the framework effectively
 * Creating custom binning methods